 When is the Season for Hawaiian Island Cruises?

-These time frames offer the best weather on Hawaii cruises and tend to be the busier months of Hawaii tourism in general.
+These time frames offer the best weather and tend to be the busier months of Hawaii tourism in general.
 This means that it can be fairly difficult to narrow down your cruise choices as many of these cruise lines have dozens of island hopping Hawaii cruises operating every month!

 With so many must-see spots throughout the Hawaiian islands, the most popular months to cruise to Hawaii is during the months of April and May for those looking to snorkel or surf.
 Hawaiian cruises from mid-December through March can be pricier and more crowded and should be avoided if possible.